- The History of Saunas

 As I mentioned above, I burn less than 200 extra calories during a 30 minute-sauna session.
 While that’s not bad considering that I didn’t have to be physically active for it, it’s also not a whole lot if your dietary lifestyle includes high-calorie junk food with low nutrient density.
 For example, a Pumpkin Spice Frappuccino from Starbucks has between 290 and 510 calories (depending on the size).

 That’s why I keep saying that weight loss is a byproduct of a healthy lifestyle that infrared saunas can be a part of.
 But don’t expect an infrared sauna to compensate for poor lifestyle choices made on a daily basis.

 Yes, depending on your sensitivity to heat and how close you get to the heaters, infrared saunas can burn your skin or cause irritation.
-However, I’ve never gotten any burns in my Sunlighten Solo sauna, even though I’ve touched the heaters several times (mostly on purpose to see how hot they get).
+However, I’ve never gotten any burns in my Sunlighten sauna, even though I’ve touched the heaters several times (mostly on purpose to see how hot they get).

 Yes, studies have shown that infrared light can support the body in excreting certain toxins, such as heavy metals, by making you sweat profusely.

 An infrared sauna session increases blood flow, which can temporarily reduce pain.
 The increased blood circulation can also speed up wound healing and recovery.
 However, it’s important that you identify and fix the root cause of your pain, because that’s not something an infrared sauna can do.